Crewman Sexual Assault Maritime Injury Claims

 Where a crewman assaults a fellow crewman, the vessel may be found to be unseaworthy when a crewman has a violent disposition.
 A vessel is unseaworthy when one of its crewmen is a violent sexual predator.
 The employer owes you a duty to watch for signals and warning signs that a crewman may present a danger to his fellow crewman.
 An employer or vessel owner that ignores warning signs which could have prevented a sexual assault is negligent and should be held accountable.

-Beard and his partners at Johnson Beard & Trueb PC understand work aboard commercial fishing vessels, and that work does not include sexual assault or rape.
+Attorney Beard and his team at Trueb Berne & Beard, LLP, understand work aboard commercial fishing vessels, and that work does not include sexual assault or rape.
 They understand the strength and courage it takes for a sexual assault victim to come forward and make an injury claim.

 As an injured crewman, you have the right to make claims under the Jones Act and the general maritime law.
-Under these federal laws you can be compensated for medical bills, psychological damages, pain and suffering, lost wages and more.
-If you have questions about your rights under Federal maritime law to receive compensation for sexual assault, contact an experienced maritime injury lawyer to discuss your claim.
-Beard has been helping crewmen hold employers and vessel owners responsible for injuries aboard their vessels for over 30 years.
+Under these federal laws, you can be compensated for medical bills, psychological damages, pain and suffering, lost wages and more.
+If you have questions about your rights under federal maritime law to receive compensation for sexual assault, contact an experienced maritime injury lawyer to discuss your claim.
+Our experienced maritime injury law attorneys have been helping crewmen hold employers and vessel owners responsible for injuries aboard their vessels for over 80 combined years.

-Beard and his partners at Johnson Beard & Trueb PC serve all of their clients with compassion for their injuries.
-You can hire Johnson Beard & Trueb PC on a contingency fee basis.
+James Beard and his team at Trueb Berne & Beard, LLP, serve all of their clients with compassion for their injuries.
+You can hire us on a contingency fee basis.
 Under a contingency fee agreement, you owe no fees to the attorney unless there is a recovery in your case.
-Call them toll free to discuss your claim at 1-800-621-1091.